-- Train you how to use the study blood glucose meter and ketone meter. - Train you how to use the BP system, including replacing the insulin cartridge, understanding the information on the BP display, and using the features of the device. - Representatives of the company that make the BP system may be present to help train you how to use the system. - Train you how to use the Dexcom G6 CGM system (or review with you if you are already using this CGM).
-Ask you to insert the Dexcom G6 CGM sensor if you do not already have one inserted. - Ask you to fill the insulin reservoir, prime the tubing and prepare the iLet BP for use.
-We will have you place the insulin infusion set. - Ask you to stop your usual diabetes treatment and start the BP system. - Give you the BP and necessary supplies, CGM and supplies, and glucose and ketone testing supplies you will need.
+- Train you to use the system. - Train you to use the study blood glucose meter and ketone meter. - Train you to use the BP system, including replacing the insulin cartridge, understanding the information on the BP display, and using the features of the device. - Train you to use the Dexcom G6 CGM system (or review with you if you are already using this CGM).
+We will help you set up high and low blood glucose alarms to use for the study. - Ask you to insert a new Dexcom G6 CGM sensor. - Ask you to fill the insulin reservoir, prime the tubing and prepare the iLet BP for use.
+We will have you place the insulin infusion set. - Ask you to stop your usual diabetes treatment and start the BP system.